Non-intrusive implementation of a wide variety of Multiscale Finite Element Methods: Non-intrusive MsFEM for the general framework

 \subsection{Further extensions of the non-intrusive MsFEM}

 We sketch some other FEM settings to which we have applied the above strategy to develop non-intrusive MsFEM approaches.
 For more details, we refer to~\cite{biezemans_difficult_nodate}.

-\textbf{Stabilized finite element formulations.} Stabilized finite element formulations add mesh-dependent terms to a discrete variational formulation (such as~\eqref{eq:gen-MsFEM-OS}) to remove numerical instabilities, for example caused by sharp boundary layers of the exact solution.
+\textbf{Stabilized finite element formulations.} In the context of advection-diffusion problems, stabilized finite element formulations add mesh-dependent terms to a discrete variational formulation (such as~\eqref{eq:gen-MsFEM-OS}) to remove numerical instabilities, for example caused by sharp boundary layers of the exact solution.
 See~\cite{le_bris_numerical_2017} for such a variant of the MsFEM and see \cite{brooks_streamline_1982, hughes_new_1985, quarteroni_numerical_2017} for the stabilization of single-scale problems.
 The expansion~\eqref{eq:MsFEM-VVxy} can also be inserted in these additional terms to find a non-intrusive implementation of the associated MsFEM.

 \textbf{Petrov-Galerkin formulations.} Other test spaces than the $\Pone$ space~$V_{H,0}$ can be considered in Petrov-Galerkin formulations.
-An example would be to use multiscale test functions that locally solve the adjoint problem rather than the direct problem that is used for the multiscale functions in~\eqref{eq:MsFEM-basis}.
+An example would be to use multiscale test functions that locally solve the adjoint problem rather than the direct problem, introducing yet another bilinear form than~$s_K^\varepsilon$ in~\eqref{eq:msbasis-OS-vf-dofe} or~\eqref{eq:msbasis-OS-vf-dofc}.
 See e.g.~\cite{franca_recovering_2000}.
-An expansion of the kind~\eqref{eq:MsFEM-VVxy} can still be used to find a non-intrusive formulation, with a suitably adapted definition of the numerical correctors.
+An expansion of the kind~\eqref{eq:MsFEM-VVxy} can still be found for such test functions, with a suitably adapted definition of the numerical correctors.
+This way, a non-intrusive formulation can be found using the techniques of this work.

-\textbf{Non-homogeneous Dirichlet conditions.} Suppose that a legacy FEM code can provide a solution to an effective problem such as~\eqref{eq:diffusion-FEM-effective} posed on the space~$V_{H,0}$ and complemented with non-homogeneous Dirichlet conditions on~$\partial\Omega$.
+\textbf{Non-homogeneous Dirichlet conditions.} Suppose that a legacy FEM code can provide a solution to an effective problem such as~\eqref{eq:gen-FEM-effective} posed on the space~$V_{H,0}$ and complemented with non-homogeneous Dirichlet conditions for~$u_H$ on~$\partial\Omega$.
 This solution can directly be used to construct a multiscale approximation~$u^\varepsilon_H \in V_H^\varepsilon$ from~\eqref{eq:gen-MsFEM-post}.
 The translation of the Dirichlet condition to the MsFEM approximation is as follows: if \DOF-continuous oversampling is applied, the function~$u^\varepsilon_H$ satisfies~$[\Gamma(K,u_H^\varepsilon)]_j = [\Gamma(K,u_H)]_j$ for all degrees of freedom associated to the boundary.
 Here, $[\Gamma(K,u_H)]_j$ is determined by the legacy code.
 When \DOF-extended oversampling is used, the degrees of freedom associated to the boundary are equal to the sum of $[\Gamma(K,u_H)]_j$ and a perturbation due to the fact that the degrees of freedom of the numerical correctors do not vanish.

 \textbf{Neumann conditions.} To apply Neumann conditions on~$\partial \Omega$, one solves a Galerkin approximation of the variational formulation in the space~$V_H^\varepsilon$.
 The suitable adaptation of~\eqref{eq:gen-MsFEM-OS} can be approximated by a non-intrusive Galerkin MsFEM following the same methodology as above.
 The effective $\Pone$ approximation that is obtained corresponds to the resolution of an effective PDE with Neumann conditions, for which a legacy code can be used.
 In the case of the diffusion problem~\eqref{eq:diffusion-pde}, the Neumann boundary condition in the effective problem is imposed on the effective flux~$\vec{n} \cdot \overline{A} \nabla u_H$, where~$\overline{A}$ is defined in~\eqref{eq:diffusion-eff-msfem-gal}.